nitsanavni/katas/fizzbuzz-typist-approvals/prompt.md

 @./test_fizzbuzz.py.approved
 @!./test.sh

-only change relevant files

-only do this:
-have the test go up to 35
+fix the test by fixing the approved file